merijnads/merijnads.github.io/data/part-1/2-information-from-the-user.md

 Typ een naam in: **Mary**
 Typ een jaar in: **1572**

-Mary is valiant knight, born in the year 1572.
+Mary is a valiant knight, born in the year 1572.
 One morning Mary woke up to an awful racket: a dragon was approaching the village.
 Only Mary could save the village's residents.

 </sample-output>